Bytes Are All You Need: Transformers Operating Directly On File Bytes: Introduction

-We demonstrate the efficacy of ByteFormer on ImageNet \cite{imagenet} classification, achieving $77.33\%$ accuracy on files stored in the TIFF format.
-Our model uses transformer backbone hyperparameters chosen in DeiT-Ti \cite{deit} (which achieves $72.2\%$ accuracy on RGB inputs).
-We also demonstrate strong results on PNG and JPEG files.
-Additionally, we demonstrate that our classification model can achieve $95.8\%$ accuracy on Speech Commands v2 \cite{speechcommands}, comparable to state-of-the-art ($98.7\%$) \cite{bcresnet}, \textit{without any architecture changes or hyperparameter tuning}.
+We demonstrate the efficacy of ByteFormer on ImageNet \citep{imagenet} classification, achieving $77.33\%$ accuracy on files stored in the TIFF format (\cref{table:accuracies}).
+Our model's backbone is comparable to ViT-Ti \citep{deit,vit} (which achieves $72.2\%$ accuracy on RGB inputs).
+Compared to Perceiver IO \citep{perceiverio}, Our method achieves higher accuracy ($77.27\%$ vs $72.70\%$) with an order of magnitude fewer parameters (8.8 million vs 62.3 million; \cref{table:vs_perceiver}).
+Our model requires absolutely no model-specific processing at inference time (though we do use modality-specific data augmentation during training, see \cref{sec:methods-preprocessing}).
+We also present results on PNG files.
+Surprisingly, our method is even able to operate on JPEG files, which include complicated compressions like Huffman Codes that aren't byte-aligned.

-Because ByteFormer can handle a variety of input representations, we can also use it to operate on privacy-preserving inputs.
-We demonstrate that we can remap input byte values using a permutation function $\phi: [0, 255] \to [0, 255]$ (\autorefsubfig{fig:teaser}{c}) to obfuscate inputs without losing accuracy.
-Although this does not guarantee cryptography-level security, we demonstrate how this method can be used as a building block for obfuscating inputs to a learning system.

-Stronger privacy can be obtained by performing inference with ByteFormer on a partially-formed image (\autorefsubfig{fig:teaser}{d}).
-We demonstrate that ByteFormer is capable of training on images with $90\%$ of the pixels masked while still achieving $71.35\%$ accuracy on ImageNet \cite{imagenet}.
-ByteFormer does not require information about the specific location of unmasked pixels.
-Our representation passed to our model maintains privacy by avoiding a standard image capture.
+We demonstrate that our classification model can achieve $95.8\%$ accuracy on Speech Commands V2 \citep{speechcommands}, comparable to state-of-the-art ($98.7\%$) \citep{bcresnet}, \textit{without any architecture changes or hyperparameter tuning}.
+We use the same training configuration as for ImageNet, demonstrating the generality of our method.
+Additionally, a single model can be trained to perform classification of both images and audio, without architecture changes or hyperparameter tuning.

+We also investigate multiple file encodings in our image classification and audio classification tasks.
+Note that using file bytes as our input representation means that our model's performance is dependent on the encoding scheme used.
+Some encoding schemes more naturally represent data from a given domain than other encoding schemes.
+For instance, uncompressed TIFF images directly store RGB values, whereas compressed formats such as JPEG store bytes without an easily interpreted semantic meaning.
+For this reason, we investigate multiple file encodings in our image classification and audio classification tasks to better understand how the chosen encoding scheme impacts performance.

+Finally, we perform analyses to understand what patterns ByteFormer learns to recognize.
+We analyze the learned token embeddings produced by our training procedure, finding that neighboring byte values exhibit strong similarity in uncompressed encodings.
+From analyzing positional embeddings, we observe that headers are weakly correlated with the image contents for most encodings.
+We also study the impact of byte ordering on our model's accuracy, finding that encodings that maintain locality produce a higher accuracy.